Race Point Lighthouse

 In the 1930’s one keeper, James Hinckley, converted his Model T into a kind of "dune buggy" to not only help bring and retrieve the children from school, but also to acquire supplies in nearby Provincetown.
 The new vehicle allowed him to make the trip to Provincetown in less than 30 minutes.

-The lighthouse and buildings have recently been completely renovated and the keeper’s dwelling is available for overnight stays.
+The lighthouse and buildings have recently been completely renovated and the keeper’s dwelling is available for overnight stays during the summer months.

 Places to Visit Nearby:

-If you have had enough hiking and don’t have a four-wheel drive vehicle, Art’s Dune Tours offers trips out to the lighthouse, phone (800) 894-1951.
+If you have had enough hiking and don’t have a four-wheel drive vehicle, Art’s Dune Tours offers trips out to Race Point light, phone (800) 894-1951.

 Provincetown is a unique community of generations of artisans that have settled there many decades ago.
 Visit the Whydah Museum to see real pirate treasure and artifacts from the pirate ship the Whyda which sunk off the coast of Provincetown in 1717.
 The Whydah is the only verified pirate shipwreck ever discovered.